FTP-droid/Logger/README.md

 I additionally chose to include an 'addLog' method that a developer can override in the future (with a few code tweaks) to add a log in a location other than the logger object from which it was called from.

 Given the time constraint and the non-requirement of a testing suite.
-I did not include a library for testing each method in my Logger class extensively.
+I did not include a library for testing each method in my Logger class.
 I typically always include some form of testing for any application I build to ensure consistency of application I am building.

 I used guard clauses often in the methods of the Logger class to ensure a method returns early if certain conditions are not met.